Want to help your kids remember the information they learned in the long run? Get tips on how to make learning stick and

-Not only do mistakes show us how to do things correctly, they also help us remember the information once she learns it.
+Not only do mistakes show him how to do things correctly, they also help him remember the information once she learns it.
 Not to mention she’s building the resiliency, motivation, and creativity to bounce back after facing challenges.

 4. Vary the problems

-My twins are learning how to read and write in preschool.
-So at home, I’ll write a word which they then read and write as well.
+My twins were learning how to read and write in preschool.
+So, at home, I’d write a word which they’d then read and write as well.

-At first, it might make sense to write “bat, cat, fat, rat” to hone in on reading and writing these words.
-But the technique that will actually help them remember what they learned is to mix things up.
+At first, it made sense to write “bat, cat, fat, rat” to hone in on reading and writing these words.
+But the technique that actually helped them remember what they learned was to mix things up.

-It’s easy to remember patterns, but we’ll likely forget them quickly in the long run.
-But if we give ourselves a variety of different problems, then we’re more likely to remember.
+It’s easy to remember patterns, but your child will likely forget them quickly in the long run.
+But if you give her a variety of different problems, then she’s more likely to remember.
 The authors call this “desirable difficulties.”
-It’s challenges like these that will help kids truly learn and understand.
+It’s challenges like these that will help her truly learn and understand.

-So now when I write these words with my kids, I don’t use the same patterns.
-Instead, I might write “bat, cup, six, pen.”
-This pushes them not to get too comfortable with using the same patterns.
-Instead, they need to be alert and recall different parts of their memory to answer correctly.
+So, when I practiced these words with my twins, I didn’t use the same patterns.
+Instead, I’d write “bat, cup, six, pen.”
+This pushed them not to get too comfortable with using the same patterns.
+Instead, they needed to be alert and recall different parts of their memory to answer correctly.

 5. Take your child through the writing process

 One of the best ways to help your child remember information is to encourage her to write a story.
 This teaches her how to take all that information she learned and put it together into one final product.

 - Write an outline.
-Have your child jot quick notes about the information she gathered.
+Have her jot quick notes about the information she gathered.
 This can be simple words, drawings or even props.

 - Write the first draft.
-Now your child is ready to begin writing the sentences of her story.
-Don’t correct misspelled words, information she left out or an incorrect order.
-Like how it is for most of us, first drafts are her attempt to collect all the notes she gathered in one place first.
+Now she’s ready to begin writing the sentences of her story.
+Don’t correct misspelled words, information she left out, or an incorrect order.
+Like how it is for most of us, first drafts are her attempt to collect all the notes she gathered in one place.